modular/modular/KGEN/docs/Rationale.md

 lists, and why (if you're working on the compiler parser itself) we should support parens in the result type parser.

-## Structure of parameter definitions and uses.
+## Structure of parameter definitions and uses

 The kgen dialect and system is defined in a way that makes it moderately open for extension, but for that to work, operations need to follow some conventions